szos/Stumpwm-misc/README.md

 Ratcontrol is a pointer controller for stumpwm.

+key-simulator.lisp attempts to simulate keys based on the class of the current window, a la EXWM.

 Window-property-search.lisp allows you to search and return windows based on substrings.

 System-control.lisp is a set of closures useful for manipulating volume, brightness, etc.